OneDrive/onedrive-api-docs/items/upload_large_files.md

 that the server has not yet received.
 This is especially useful if you need to resume a transfer that was interrupted and your client is unsure of the state on the service.

+You should always determine the fragment size according to the best practices below.
+Do not assume that **nextExpectedRanges** will return reanges of proper size for an upload fragment.
+The **nextExpectedRanges** property indicates ranges of the file that have not been received and not a pattern for how you should upload the file.

 ```http
 HTTP/1.1 202 Accepted